List of Southwest Minnesota State Mustangs head football coaches

 The Southwest Minnesota State Mustangs football program is a college football team that represents Southwest Minnesota State University in the Northern Sun Intercollegiate Conference, a part of the NCAA Division II.
 The team has had 10 head coaches since its first recorded football game in 1968.
-The current coach is Cory Sauter who first took the position for the 2010 season.
+The current coach is Scott Underwood who first took the position for the 2022 season.